 Michael earned at least 15 points on each subtest.
 This means he is ready for college-level, credit-bearing coursework.
 He doesn't need to enroll in remedial courses at college.

 Individual Score Report

 This Language Arts – Writing individual score report indicates Michael is strong in his understanding of Organization of Ideas and Language Facility, but weak in his understanding of Writing Conventions.
-But what does this mean?
+What does this mean?
 It means: